JerryDev06/Java-MiniProjects/README.md

-# Java-MiniProjects
-A collection of random Java mini projects for practice, featuring various small applications to improve programming skills.
+# Java Mini Projects 🚀

+Welcome to my collection of mini Java projects!
+These are small, fun, and practical projects that help improve my Java and OOP skills.